 List all active SSH sessions.

-Manage the start of a local or remote port-forwarding tunnel.
+Start a local or remote port-forwarding tunnel.

-List all active port-forwarding tunnels.
+List all active SSH tunnels.

-Stop an active port-forwarding tunnel.
+Stop an active SSH tunnel.